thruthesky/flutterflow_widgets/README.md

 # CustomCalendar

-![Image Link](https://github.com/thruthesky/flutterflow_widgets/blob/main/res/img/ffw-calendar-2.jpg?raw=true "CustomCalendar")
-![Image Link](https://github.com/thruthesky/flutterflow_widgets/blob/main/res/img/ffw-calendar-3.jpg?raw=true "CustomCalendar")

 You can display the number of events on the dates of the calendar.

-- Set a variable on AppState.
+- Set a variable named `events` with the type of `List < JSON >` on AppState.
 - Add a `onTap` action into your custom widget.
 - When the user taps on a date, save the events into the app state and re-render the screen.
+- The documet must have `date` field.

+![Image Link](https://github.com/thruthesky/flutterflow_widgets/blob/main/res/img/ffw-calendar-2.jpg?raw=true "CustomCalendar")
+![Image Link](https://github.com/thruthesky/flutterflow_widgets/blob/main/res/img/ffw-calendar-3.jpg?raw=true "CustomCalendar")

 * Example of custom widget to display the number of events from firestore in realtime.